eclipse-theia/theia-website/src/docs/faq.md

 ## Is Theia just another VS Code fork?

-No — Theia is not a fork of VS Code, but a separate, independently developed platform that shares a few technologies, such as Monaco, LSP, or DAP.
+No — Theia is NOT a fork of VS Code, but a separate, independently developed platform that shares a few technologies, such as Monaco, LSP, or DAP.

 <details> <summary>Longer answer</summary>
 While Theia and VS Code both use common open technologies like Monaco, the Language Server Protocol (LSP), the Debug Adapter Protocol (DAP), or the VS Code extension API for compatibility, Theia is not a fork and is also not based on the VS Code code base.
 Instead, it is: